mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 ## Introduction

-To effectively work together as a software development team it is critically important that the team is aligned on the product vision and planning, both in the short term and in the medium term.
+To effectively work together as a software development team it is vital that the team is aligned on the product vision and planning, both in the short and medium term.
 This includes:

-- understanding the user requirements so that team members can agree on what the product tries to achieve
+- understanding the user requirements so that it's clear what the product tries to achieve
 - sharing an ubiqitous language so that key terms have the same meaning to all team members
-- having a shared understanding of the product development plan, so that team members do not work at cross purposes
+- having a shared awareness of the product development plan, so that team members do not work at cross purposes

 Almost all companies I have worked with struggle with creating this alignment.
 Teams often rely on the